Starting in Reception

 We will be talking to pre-school and nursery settings, as we always do, to find out where your child is in their learning.
-We will also be talking to you directly to find out about your child’s preferences; things they particularly enjoy, find difficult etc. These conversations would usually take place within the context of stay and play visits to school and a home visit at the beginning of the September term, however due to the current pandemic, elements of our normal process may not possible.
-We will continue to stay in contact with you to keep you updated with our plans on how we will ensure that we receive all of the information that we need about your child.
+We will also be talking to you directly to find out about your child’s preferences; things they particularly enjoy, find difficult etc. These conversations will take place within the context of a get to know your Class visit to school and a zoom Video call at the beginning of the September term, We will continue to stay in contact with you to keep you updated with our plans on how we will ensure that we receive all of the information that we need about your child.

 The links below have some useful resources to support with transition.